President Bush moved to ICU; Mrs. Bush also hospitalized

 HOUSTON – Former President George H.W.
 Bush has taken a turn for the worse, according to his spokesman.

 Bush, 92, was moved to ICU at Methodist Hospital Wednesday morning to "address an acute respiratory problem stemming from pneumonia".
-The former president had to undergo surgery to "protect and clear his airway," Spokesman Jim McGrath said in a statement.
+The former president had to be have a procedure to "protect and clear his airway," Spokesman Jim McGrath said in a statement.
+It required sedation.
+This was the first time the president has ever been intubated.

 McGrath said the former president is stable and resting comfortably in the ICU, where he will remain for observation.